 - Start looking ahead.
 Some households might expect to receive unemployment benefits or to start getting more hours at their job.
 Use any future income to pay those high priority bills that can’t be covered by government resources and that haven’t been put on hold by government authorities.

 If you would like to get in touch with an Extension financial educator, please do contact one of our educators throughout Wisconsin by clicking on this link.

-The Wisconsin DWD will receive funding for the Lost Wages Assistance (LWA) program which will provide an additional $300 per week, before taxes, for eligible individuals.
-The LWA funds are expected to cover six weeks of unemployment benefits retroactive to August 1, 2020, and will be sent out around the end of October.
+The Wisconsin DWD began distributing the Lost Wages Assistance (LWA) program in mid-October which will provide an additional $300 per week, before taxes, for eligible individuals.
+The LWA funds retroactively cover six weeks of unemployment benefits between August 1 and September 5, 2020, and will be sent automatically to all eligible individuals.

 - Click here for information from the DWD on frequently asked questions about Wisconsin Unemployment Benefits and the COVID-19 Coronavirus.